vicb/VisuGps3/README.md

 ## Supported features

-- Display a single or multiple track on top of the map,
+- Display a single or multiple tracks on top of the map,
-- Display charts for elevation, horizontal & vertical speeds,
+- Display charts for elevation, horizontal & vertical speed,
 - The track can be viewed in 3D on platforms where the [GE plugin is supported](http://www.google.com/earth/explore/products/plugin.html),
 - Display markers for routes,
 - Measure distances with the path plugin,
-- Display IGN maps for France.
+- Display topographic maps for France, Spain & Switzerland.

 ## Roadmap